 The Fair Housing Center of West Michigan is a private, non-profit fair housing organization committed to providing comprehensive fair housing services, including education, outreach, research, advocacy and enforcement.
 The Fair Housing Center is the front door to housing choice, ensuring that everyone in our community has equal opportunity to choose housing that’s right for them.
 Through education, research and advocacy, we prevent housing discrimination, remove barriers that allow it to persist, and restore housing choice when discrimination happens.
 Learn more about our services.

 Who We Serve

 We work with tenants, homeowners, and home seekers as well as professionals, companies, and social service agencies related to housing.
 These include landlords, realtors, lending institutions, insurance agents, and more.

 Our Service Area

 We currently serve 12 counties in western Michigan: Allegan, Grand Traverse, Ionia, Isabella, Kent, Mecosta, Montcalm, Muskegon, Newaygo, Oceana, Osceola and Ottawa.

-Our mission is to prevent and eliminate illegal housing discrimination and to ensure equal housing opportunity.
-We achieve our objective through education, outreach, research, advocacy and enforcement.
+Our mission is to prevent and eliminate illegal housing discrimination, to ensure equal housing opportunity, and to promote inclusive communities.
+We achieve our objective through education, outreach, research, advocacy, and enforcement.

 Our vision is that each individual in West Michigan is treated with respect in their housing choices and is not illegally hindered or prevented from living in any dwelling.
 We are a visible, leading force for ensuring those rights.